maartenbreddels/datapythonista.github.io/content/2019-07-22-pandas-the-two-cultures.md

 pandas don't, and it's deciding for us a conservative representation for our data that won't cause as problems (as opposed as one that saves as memory).

-In this case, the Series constructor has a paramter ``dtype`` that we can use to tell pandas to not decide for us how to internally represent the data, but to tell it explicitly.
+In this case, the Series constructor has a parameter ``dtype`` that we can use to tell pandas to not decide for us how to internally represent the data, but to tell it explicitly.
 This is the result:

 ```python